 Get the newest Conscious PIVOT Podcast episodes delivered directly to you – subscribe here.
 And, if you’re enjoying the podcast, please give us a 5-star rating on iTunes!
 For instructions click here DOING THIS for 10 Seconds Can Change Your Life!
 Click here to watch Adam’s Inspiring TEDx Talk!
 Looking for more wisdom, resources and support for your own business or personal pivot?
 Join our incredible PIVOT community on Facebook at pivotFB.com and visit StartMyPIVOT.com to download your free Kickstart Guide!

-Watch the Episode Here:
+Watch the Episode Here

-Listen to the Episode Here:
+Listen to the podcast Here

-Read the Show Notes Here:
+Read the Show Notes Here

 Selling To Help with Mario Martinez Jr.